 Important: get a waterproof crib mattress or a waterproof lining!
 Diapers do leak quite often at night.
 You’ll also need some basics like crib sheets.

-- Changing table – I obviously got it because everyone said it’s a must-have and quite frankly I don’t plan on buying another one for my second baby.
+Changing table – I obviously got it because everyone said it’s a must-have and quite frankly you can just put a portable changing pad anywhere.
 It was useful only for a few months, but quite often I ended up changing the baby on the sofa, bed, etc.

-- Swaddle blanket – Wrapping the baby was a lifesaver.
-I found a regular blanket to work way better than all the fancy swaddlers out there (Dylan would get out of them in a second).
+Swaddle blanket – Wrapping the baby was a lifesaver.
+I found regular handknit blankets or bamboo swaddle to work way better than all the fancy swaddlers out there (otherwise both kids would get out of them in a second).

 Infant carseats clippable into a stroller are great, but make the stroller even heavier and also only last 8 months.
 Now we have Graco Slim Fit that will last us for years.